kristina-kravchuk/CSS-JS-Clock/README.md

 Creating a resposible clock with JavaScript and CSS.
-Second project of 30 days JavaScript Challange
+Second project of 30 days JavaScript Challenge